kosso/flipium/README.markdown

 FLIPIUM
 =======

+Feb 8 : Added ability to use views instead of images.

+To do : Swap back to original (potentially interactive) view after the flip.

 INITIAL FORK : To try and implement using views (toImage) as the source.
 Also need to add an 'append' method.